 A. No, it requires a minimum of a ‘superfast’ (over 30 Mbps) connection to be supplied.
 Ultrafast and Gigabit capable connections are preferable but are not a requirement.

-A. The service price cap of £54 is inclusive of VAT.
+A. The service price cap of £56.20 for residential beneficiaries is inclusive of VAT

 Q. What are the technical requirements for connectivity delivered under the Scheme?